 “People have goals, of course,” writes Pinker, “but projecting goals onto the workings of nature is an illusion.
 Things can happen without anyone taking into account their effects on human happiness” (p.
 24).

-This doesn't mean the spiritual side of the universe isn't on your side.
-It doesn't rule out the law of attraction.
+This doesn’t mean the spiritual side of the universe isn’t on your side.
+It doesn’t rule out the law of attraction.
 It means that you have to work within nature’s physical rules to capitalize on its spiritual rewards.

 It is important, however, to set your goals to be your goals, or checkpoints along the path won’t mean anything to you.
 As May put it, we’re really good at articulating what society says we should want, not what we actually want.